 Fogged up glasses are not only irritating but can also be dangerous, especially for those who drive, ski, or operate machinery.
 So make sure to take the necessary precautions, especially as the weather changes.

 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
 Speak with Dr. Haiman.
-At Sunrise Eye Care in Sunrise, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.
+At Sunrise Specialty Lens & Dry Eye Institute in Sunrise, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.